lazypsyco/TrueGrid/README.md

-*Your power grid should feel like infrastructure — not just a line of poles.*
+*Your power grid should feel like infrastructure, not just a line of poles.*

 TrueGrid adds voltage tiers, transformers, and real electrical mechanics to Satisfactory's power network.
 Power must now be stepped up for long-distance transmission, then stepped back down before it reaches the factory.
 Flesh out the Power Network first then the factory.
 And a single wire can no longer carry *200 gajillion MW across the entire map.*
 ___

 ## Core Features:

-+ Voltage tiers limit how much power each circuit can carry — match the tier to the load.
++ Voltage tiers limit how much power each circuit can carry.
 + Transformers and converters step power up for transmission and back down for distribution.
 + Plan your grid before you build, or pay for it later.
-+ Space elevator tiers demand sustained high-voltage loads — and reward clean stable power.
++ Space elevator tiers demand sustained high-voltage loads.
-+ Optional: power losses, conversion inefficiency, and AC phase management — all off by default.
++ Optional: power losses, conversion inefficiency, and AC phase management.

 ___
 ## Voltage Tiers: